simp/simp-doc/docs/getting_started_guide/Installation_Options/Cloud/SIMP_on_Amazon_Web_Services.rst

 Machine Image (AMI) to run the SIMP server in the cloud.

-The SIMP AMI is built from the SIMP ISO, so much of the information contained in the ISO installation section :ref:`ig-simp-server-installation` applies here.
+The SIMP AMI is built from the SIMP ISO, so much of the information contained in the ISO installation section :ref:`ug-initial_server_configuration` applies here.

 Provision a New EC2-Instance